yangfreezy/personal-emoji-generator/README.md

 Data Flow:

-- On app load, Mirror AI API token is automatically retrieved.
+- On app load, Mirror AI API token is automatically retrieved. <br />
 - User uploads images and they're displayed as a list.
 When generate is clicked we pass the files along to Mirror AI API, then   save the URLs to later be retrieved as B64 and converted into blobs.
 - When generate button is clicked, we open up a new zip file with jszip, make calls to generated emoji URLS, rewrite the file     names to be .png, save them as blobs, then use file-saver to write the zip file directly to user's downloads.

-Design:
+Design: <br />
-Followed a Component / Container / Layouts architecture pattern.
+Followed a Component / Container / Layouts architecture pattern. <br />
-Components - Single/Multi Use - Only contains Layouts for styling or contains an imported component Container - Single/Multi Use - Contains one or more components Layouts - Styled div with children props (can be customized for more declarative syntax, ie: <Column/> or <Row/>
+Components - Single/Multi Use - Only contains Layouts for styling or contains an imported component <br />
+Container - Single/Multi Use - Contains one or more components <br />
+Layouts - Styled div with children props (can be customized for more declarative syntax, ie: <Column/> or <Row/> <br />

 Technology Used:
-create-react-app
+create-react-app <br />
-react.js
+react.js <br />
-node.js
+node.js <br />
-mirror ai API
+mirror ai API <br />
-material-ui
+material-ui <br />
-jszip
+jszip <br />
-file-saver
+file-saver <br />
-axios
+axios <br />
-react-images-upload
+react-images-upload <br />